bridgecrewio/checkov/README.md

 * Current working directory where checkov is called.
 * User's home directory.

-**Attention**: it is a best practice for checkov configuration file to be loaded from a trusted source composed by a verified identity, so that scanned files, check ids and loaded custom checks are as desired.
+**Attention**: it is a best practice for checkov configuration files to be loaded from a trusted source composed by a verified identity, so that scanned files, check ids, and loaded custom checks are as desired.

 Users can also pass in the path to a config file via the command line.
 In this case, the other config files will be ignored.
 For example:
 ```sh